First thing you will want to do is to login to your AgentFire website, and in the admin dashboard navigate to General Content > IDX Pages > Add New.

 There a few different ways you can utilize Custom IDX Links:

-Using Custom IDX Link on Area Guide pages
+Using Custom IDX Link on Neighborhood Guide pages

-The short URL of the created IDX pages can be used as a filter on Area Guide pages.
-To do so, simply grab the URL from the IDX page, and then head over to the Area Guide page you want to add the filter to.
+The short URL of the created IDX pages can be used as a filter on Neighborhood Guide pages.
+To do so, simply grab the URL from the IDX page, and then head over to the Neighborhood Guide page you want to add the filter to.

-Now that you have the short URL copied to your clipboard, go ahead and Edit the desired Area Guide.
+Now that you have the short URL copied to your clipboard, go ahead and Edit the desired Neighborhood Guide.

 As you enter the Editor, Find the Listings Block.